aimms/how-to/Articles/128/128-Intellectual-Property.rst

     xcopy "Fully Encrypted\Protected Library 1\*.*" "Partially Encrypted \Protected Library 1\*.*" /s /y xcopy "Fully Encrypted\Protected Library 2\*.*" "Partially Encrypted \Protected Library 2\*.*" /s /y

 The rest of the model will be accessible for everybody.
-More information can be found in the chapter "Project Security" of the `AIMMS User Guide <https://documentation.aimms.com/aimms_user.html>`_.
+More information can be found in :doc:`miscellaneous/project-security/index`.